 For both your sake and mine, I prefer to charge per project/contract instead of per hour/day.

-What a client is paying me for is my effort and "brain space" in designing and the end product itself, be it an online store or a business card, NOT how much time I spent on the project.
+What a client pays me for are my skills and the end product itself, be it an online store or a business card, NOT how much time I spent on the project.

 If I finish the project earlier than expected, that should be a bonus for the client since he gets what he wants done quicker.
 It’s not a bargaining chip to lower the contract price because I spent less time on it.